Probing the limits of effective temperature consistency in actively driven systems: Experimental setup and basic characterization

 Both the stationary position ($x$) and velocity ($v_x$) distributions of the tracer generally deviate from Gaussian behavior.
-As shown in Fig. \ref{fig:2}\textbf{A}, the position distribution evolves with increasing $N_b$, transitioning from an exponential form toward a Gaussian-like profile, particularly within the harmonic trap boundary $|x|<10$\thinspace{cm} (see also Ref. \cite{boriskovsky2024}).
+As shown in Fig. \ref{fig:2}\textbf{A}, the position distribution evolves with increasing $N_b$, transitioning from an exponential form toward a Gaussian-like profile, particularly within the harmonic trap boundary $|x|<10$\thinspace{cm} (for $|x|>10$~cm the arena possesses a steeper curvature, i.e., soft boundary for the trapped tracer and bbots).
 The velocity distributions (Fig. \ref{fig:2}\textbf{B}) exhibit an exponential decay for small $N_b=3$, with reliable statistics within $|v_x|<50$\thinspace{cm/s}.
-At larger $N_b$, the distributions converge to a distinct non-Gaussian shape that is well described by a stretched exponential function.
+At larger $N_b$, the velocity distributions converge to a distinct non-Gaussian shape that is well described by a stretched exponential function.

-The stationary dynamics of the tracer are characterized in Figs. \ref{fig:2}\textbf{C,D} via the position and velocity autocorrelation functions (ACF).
+The stationary dynamics of the tracer are further characterized in Figs. \ref{fig:2}\textbf{C,D} via the position and velocity autocorrelation functions (ACF).
 An increase in the rate of dissipative collisions upon adding more bbots, leads to more strongly damped tracer motion.
 This is reflected in a suppression of oscillations in the relaxation dynamics, and in the reduction of the relaxation time.

 The position and velocity ACFs are well fit by the generic solution of a noisy damped harmonic oscillator (Fig. \ref{fig:2}\textbf{E}).
 We focus on the velocity ACF that is given by \cite{wang1945,yaghoubi2017},